 - Payer made direct sales of $5000 or more of consumer productions to a buy for resale in in Box 7.

 HOW WILL These 1099 Changes AFFECT DYNAMICS GP?

 If you are using GP to fill out 1099s, the changes made by the IRS will affect you if you are not on GP 2016 or GP 18.2.

 Microsoft will NOT be releasing the year-end update for version 2015 or older or for version 2018 R2.
 If you are running these versions and need assistance with 1099 forms, please connect with your Client Account Manager as soon as possible to discuss options.

 As for GP 2016 and GP 18.2, Microsoft will be releasing a year-end update to provide for the 1099-MISC and 1099-NEC changes.
 This 2020 year-end update will be the last Microsoft year-end update for 1099 and W-2 reporting for GP 2016.
 For future W-2 and 1099 changes, Microsoft will be releasing year-end updates only for GP 18.2.

 What if I can’t upgrade Dynamics GP?

-If you are not on GP 2016 or 18.2 and cannot upgrade at this time to receive a patch for tax and/or payroll updates, you do have some more options.
+If you are not on GP 2016 or 18.2 and cannot upgrade at this time to receive the year-end update, you do have some options.

-If you are unable to upgrade GP at this time due to budgetary or timing issues, you may want to start looking at using a third-party vendor for tax and/or payroll duties.
+If you are unable to upgrade GP at this time due to budgetary or timing issues, you may want to start looking at using a third-party vendor for 1099 processing.
 Your Client Account Manager (CAM) may have some recommended third-party vendors to work with.
 Please make sure you are in communication with your CAM to ensure you have a plan in place.